kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Practical 2024-03-06.md

 **Target protein function:** F2R is a thrombin receptor expressed on human platelets and endothelial cells, and aids in maintaining vascular wall stability.
 It is also a key modulator of endothelial lining as part of the cascade process

-**Target protein mechanism of action:** briefly identify and describe the signalling pathway in which the targeted protein is involved, The n-terminus of F2R serves as a substrate for multiple proteases upstream in the clotting process.
+**Target protein mechanism of action:**
+The n-terminus of F2R serves as a substrate for multiple proteases upstream in the clotting process (e.g: _serine protease_ cathepsin G).
 Cleavage of the F2R N-terminus exposes an attached ligand group that activates the receptor.
-Ligation of this exposed binding site stimulates a series of phosphorylation events and
+Ligation of this exposed binding site stimulates a series of phosphorylation events and intracellular signalling.

-name at least three downstream substrates/protein regulated by the targeted protein
+name at least three downstream substrates/protein regulated by the targeted protein Beta-arrestin,
+G-Protein

 _Break: each student briefly presenting their target & disease_